 Keep in mind that collections agencies aren’t perfect.
 Sometimes, they will just look for people who have the same name as what is listed on the debt, and begin calling all of them to find the person that owes the debt.
 They are not always careful about making sure they have the right person.
 This is why you need proof that the debt is yours before you begin making payments on that debt.

 The debt can even be attributed to your name and Social Security number but not be yours.
 This is likely identity theft.
 If you suspect this has happened to you, you need to file a police report and mail a copy of the report to the collections agency.
 This should stop the debt collection agency from harassing you until the issue is resolved.
 And never give the debt collections agency your full Social Security number.
 Rather, let the give you the last four digits of the number attached to the account and see if it matches up.

 04Dealing with the Collections Agency

-If you have established the debt is not yours, they should stop contacting you completely.If they will not work out terms you can manage, then you can ask to speak to a supervisor.
-If you do owe the debt and do not make payments on it, they can take you to court and have a judgment taken out against you.
-This means they can garnish your wages until the debt is paid off.
-It is best to set up a monthly payment you can afford if you are not in a position to offer a lump sum payment to the agency.
+If you have established the debt is not yours, they should stop contacting you.If the debt is yours and they won’t work out an affordable payment plan, then you can always ask to speak to a supervisor.
+Keep in mind that if you do owe the debt and do not make payments on it, they can take you to court, which may result in garnishment of your wages until the debt is paid off.
+It is best to set up a monthly payment plan you can afford if you are not in a position to offer a lump sum payment to the agency.

 05How to Prevent Future Accounts from Going to Collections

 Once you have dealt with an account in collections, it is important that you take steps to prevent this from happening again.
 Start with a budget and work to pay down all of your debts as quickly as possible.

-Important to note: If you are working on paying off old debt, or if you did not realize you were missing payments on a bill, like a medical bill, you will need to deal directly with the debt collections company to clear up your old debt.
-When you are ready to begin clearing up your old debts you will need to work with the debt collections company.
+Important to note: If you are working on paying off old debt, or if you did not realize you were missing payments on a bill, like a medical bill, you will need to deal directly with the debt collections company to clear up your old debt, not the original creditor.
+Follow these below steps if you find out your account has been sent to debt collections.